 Thread lifting can be used to treat a number of different areas.
 The treatment can smooth forehead wrinkles, lift the brow area, restore volume to sagging cheeks, reduce lines around the mouth, and contour a sagging jaw.
 Thread lifting also works to tighten loose skin on the neck.

-Along with brow and jaw lifting, The most popular thread lifting procedures are:
+Along with brow lifts, jowls lifts, neck lifts, and jaw lifts, The most popular thread lifting procedures are:

 Ponytail lift: A centralized lift that tightens everything from the forehead to the cheekbones for a youthful, refreshed look.